-So Winter is here, and if you’re anything like us and are counting down the days ‘til Season 7, then we can pretty much assume you’re also a ‘GoT-is-life’ kinda person.
+Winter is here my friends, and if you’re anything like us and are counting down the days ‘til Season 7, then we can pretty much assume you’re also a ‘GoT-is-life’ kinda person.
 We like you.
 As an early Christmas gift we’ve put together a selection of places around the world where ‘Thrones was actually filmed, and you can actually visit.
 You are well and truly welcome.
 Explore Westeros, travel across the Narrow Sea and lap up the delights in the Free Cities, just watch out for those Stone men in Old Valyria!
 (Be warned, insurance policies do not cover attacks from White Walkers, dragons or Wildfire).

 Where better to start than where it all began (near enough), Winterfell.
 Winterfell and other locations in ‘the North’ are mostly filmed in Northern Ireland, with places such as Castle Ward, Audley’s Field and Inch Abbey being available to wander round.

 There are also a range of packages from various tour operators, allowing you to fully immerse yourself in the land of the Starks, and even dress up in replicas of their costumes!
 Doune Castle in Scotland was also used to originally depict this infamous Northern Stronghold, but we‘re personally more drawn to these dress-up tours.